-Stay with simple, single-ingredient foods at first.(add a little milk, breast milk, water, or formula if you need to thin the mixture)
+Add a little milk, breast milk, water, or formula if you need to thin the mixture.

 Foods that baby can eat "as is":

-- plain, whole milk yogurt (Don't give your baby low-fat dairy products until they are at
+- Plain, whole milk yogurt - Don't give your baby low-fat dairy products until they are at

-- mashed potatoes (without a lot of butter or salt, pepper, etc.)
+- Mashed potatoes - Without a lot of butter or salt, pepper, etc.

-- unsweetened applesauce
+- Unsweetened applesauce